-(3) The portion of any assessment not paid within sixty days after the date of service by the steering committee of the assessment notice under division (D)(2) of this section shall bear interest from that date until paid at the rate per annum prescribed by section 5703.47 of the Revised Code.
-That interest may be collected by making an assessment under division (D)(2) of this section.
-An assessment under this division and any interest due shall be remitted in the same manner as the 9-1-1 fee imposed under division (A) of section 128.42 of the Revised Code.
+(3) The portion of any assessment consisting of 9-1-1 fees due and not paid within sixty days after the date that the assessment was made under division (E)(2) of this section shall bear interest from that date until paid at the rate per annum prescribed by section 5703.47 of the Revised Code.
+That interest may be collected by making an assessment under division (E)(2) of this section.

-(4) Unless the provider, reseller, or seller assessed files with the steering committee within sixty days after service of the notice of assessment, either personally or by certified mail, a written petition for reassessment, signed by the party assessed or that party's authorized agent having knowledge of the facts, the assessment shall become final and the amount of the assessment shall be due and payable from the party assessed to the administrator.
-The petition shall indicate the objections of the party assessed, but additional objections may be raised in writing if received by the administrator or the steering committee prior to the date shown on the final determination.
+(4) Unless the provider, reseller, or seller assessed files with the tax commissioner within sixty days after service of the notice of assessment, either personally or by certified mail, a written petition for reassessment, signed by the party assessed or that party's authorized agent having knowledge of the facts, the assessment shall become final and the amount of the assessment shall be due and payable from the party assessed to the treasurer of state, for deposit to the next generation 9-1-1 fund, which is created under section 128.54 of the Revised Code.
+The petition shall indicate the objections of the party assessed, but additional objections may be raised in writing if received by the commissioner prior to the date shown on the final determination.
+If the petition has been properly filed, the commissioner shall proceed under section 5703.60 of the Revised Code.

-(5) After an assessment becomes final, if any portion of the assessment remains unpaid, including accrued interest, a certified copy of the final assessment may be filed in the office of the clerk of the court of common pleas in the county in which the place of business of the assessed party is located.
+(5) After an assessment becomes final, if any portion of the assessment remains unpaid, including accrued interest, a certified copy of the final assessment may be filed in the office of the clerk of the court of common pleas in the county in which the business of the assessed party is conducted.
 If the party assessed maintains no place of business in this state, the certified copy of the final assessment may be filed in the office of the clerk of the court of common pleas of Franklin county.
 Immediately upon the filing, the clerk shall enter a judgment for the state against the assessed party in the amount shown on the final assessment.
-The judgment may be filed by the clerk in a loose-leaf book entitled "special judgments for 9-1-1fees" and shall have the same effect as other judgments.
-The judgment shall be executed upon the request of the steering committee.
+The judgment may be filed by the clerk in a loose-leaf book entitled "special judgments for 9-1-1 fees" and shall have the same effect as other judgments.
+The judgment shall be executed upon the request of the tax commissioner.